caltr98/website/index.md

   A system designed to mitigate **fake news** in Online Social Networks using **Self-Sovereign Identity (SSI)**, particularly **Verifiable Credentials**.
   - Implements **Veramo** as the SSI framework.
   - Utilizes **KeyBERT** and **Nesta Skill Extractor** for processing articles and statements and matching them to Verifiable Credentials.
-  - Aims to enhance trust and credibility in social content.
+  - Aims to enhance trust and credibility in social content shared on Online Social Networks.
   - **GitHub**: [caltr98/CAVS](https://github.com/caltr98/CAVS)

 ## Contact